Dennisblay/image-line-extraction-algorithm/README.md

 ## Description

-This agorithm extracts text on the same row or line per image.
+This algorithm extracts text on the same row or line per image.

 ## Tools